Construction

 I’ve lost count of the number of different pickups I’ve tried, but in recent years I’ve settled on the K&K Mini Pure.
 This is a passive pickup but it had great volume.
 It has a balanced sound, rich in the mids and bass with a great clarity in the top register.

-Just give me a call on +44 1544 239292 or email me at andy@tobininstruments.co.uk to arrange a visit.
+Just give me a call on +44 7426 806144 or send an email to andy@tobininstruments.co.uk to arrange a visit.
 I’d be very happy to chat about anything you have in mind.